Ethan Ryan

-Ethan Ryan (born 12 May 1996) is an Ireland international rugby league footballer who plays as a or for Bradford Bulls in the Super League.
+Ethan Ryan (born 12 May 1996) is an Ireland international rugby league footballer who plays as a or for the Bradford Bulls in the Super League.

 He previously played for Oldham RLFC in the Championship and League 1.

 Background

 Ryan was born in Halifax, West Yorkshire, England.

 He is a product of the Bradford Bulls Academy system and signed his first professional contract in October 2015.
 Ryan previously played for local amateur sides Queensbury and West Bowling ARLFC and was also part of Keighley scholarship.

 Bradford Bulls

 In the 2016 season, Ryan featured in the pre-season friendlies against the Leeds Rhinos and the Castleford Tigers.
 Ryan featured in Round 5 (Oldham).
 He played in Round 7 against the London Broncos then in Round 10 (Dewsbury Rams).
 Ryan played in Round 17 Workington Town then in Round 19 Halifax.
 He played in Round 21 Whitehaven to Round 23 Featherstone Rovers.
 Ryan featured in the Championship Shield in Game 3 Oldham to the Semi Final Dewsbury.
 Midway through the season Ryan extended his contract by two years.

 In the 2017 season, Ryan featured in the pre-season friendly against the Keighley Cougars.
 Ryan featured in Round 1 against Hull Kingston Rovers to Round 16 against Dewsbury then in Round 19 Oldham to Round 21 against Hull Kingston Rovers.
 He played in the Championship Shield Game 5 Sheffield Eagles to Game 7 Rochdale Hornets.
 Ryan also played in the 2017 Challenge Cup in Round 4 against Featherstone Rovers.
 At the end of the season, Ryan signed with Leigh however following Leigh Centurions' relegation from Super League he signed a two-year extension to stay with the Bradford club.

 In the 2018 season, Ryan featured in the pre-season friendlies against the Sheffield Eagles, Dewsbury, Toronto Wolfpack and the Keighley Cougars.
 Ryan featured in Round 1 against York to Round 25 Oldham R.L.F.C. then in the Semi Final against Oldham to the Final Workington Town.
 Ryan also played in the 2018 Challenge Cup in Round 3 West Wales Raiders to Round 5 against Warrington.

 In the 2019 season, Ryan featured in the pre-season friendlies against Halifax R.L.F.C., Dewsbury, Batley and the Toronto Wolfpack.
 Ryan featured in Round 1 Featherstone Rovers to Round 27 against Rochdale.
 Ryan also played in the 2019 Challenge Cup in Round 4 the Keighley Cougars to Quarter Final Halifax R.L.F.C.
 At the end of the 2019 season, Ryan signed a two-year deal with Super League side Hull Kingston Rovers.